-Information submitted with the review estimates 580 tons of solid waste per year for the overall development and 42 tons for the proposed 16 additional units, however based on regional averages the estimate rises to 1,046 tons of solid waste per year.
+Information submitted with the review estimates 580 tons of solid waste per year, however based on regional averages the estimate rises to 1,046 tons of solid waste per year.

 Will the project create any unusual waste handling or disposal problems?